Diabetes is one of the commonest chronic diseases, affecting Irish adults.

 There is also much evidence of gaps and challenges in the care of people with diabetes.

-Areas that stand out in particular include the lack of access to and uptake of structured education, the high level of variability of care and feedback from people with diabetes that the care they receive appears fragmented.
+Areas that stand out in particular include the lack of access to and uptake of structured education.

 For people with type 1 diabetes mellitus (T1DM) in Ireland, the present evidence suggests high levels of poor glycaemic control which increases the likelihood of future complications that can be avoided with good care.